Homing through Reinforcement Learning: Model

 The Q-matrix is updated at every time step.
 Initially, all Q-values are set to zero, and the Q-value associated with the current state–action pair \([s(t), a(t)]\) is updated after each step according to the following equation:

 where \(\alpha\) is the learning rate that controls the rate of adaptation.
 The symbol '$\leftarrow$' denotes an update operation, indicating that the quantity on the left-hand side is reassigned the new value computed on the right-hand side.
+This choice corresponds to a simplified version of the Q-learning framework in which the update is governed primarily by the immediate outcome of the action.
+Such a formulation is appropriate here because reducing the instantaneous distance lowers the cost and is directly aligned with minimizing the total time required to reach the target.
+Similar immediate-cost-based reinforcement learning frameworks have also been widely used in earlier studies of stochastic optimization and adaptive dynamical processes \cite{kumar2025adaptive, pramanik2025run, sampat2022ordering, durve2020learning}.
 For ease of comprehension and quick visualization of the methodology, the overall process is summarized in the flowchart as shown in Fig. \ref{fig:RL_flowchart}.
-Over successive iterations, RL mechanism enables the agent to discover an optimal sequence of reorientations that minimize cumulative cost, thereby facilitating reliable homing even in the presence of environmental noise.
+Over successive iterations, RL mechanism enables the agent to discover an optimal sequence of reorientations that minimize cumulative cost, thereby facilitating reliable homing even in the presence of environmental noise.\\ In the simulation, we have used agent's constant speed \(v_0 = 0.1\), time step \(\Delta t = 0.05\), learning rate \(\alpha = 0.001\), and exploration probability \(\varepsilon = 0.3\).
+This choice of \(\alpha\) and \(\varepsilon\) achieves a suitable balance between exploration and convergence stability, consistent with previous RL studies \cite{kumar2025adaptive,pramanik2025run}.
+Extremely large \(\alpha\) can cause unstable or divergent Q-value updates, while excessively small values slow convergence and reduce adaptability.
+Similarly, a moderate \(\varepsilon\) ensures sufficient stochastic exploration without overwhelming the learned policy.
+The rotational diffusion strength \(D_r\) is varied from \(0.5\) to \(20\).
+The arena has radius \(R_0 = 35\), and the agent is initially positioned at distance $r_0 \sim 27$ from the center of the home.
+This choice avoids trivial cases such as immediate homing from the center or boundary-driven motion due to reflections and provides a meaningful initial condition.
+Each agent is assigned a finite size with radius $r_p = 0.35$.
+As an illustrative mapping to a biological system, one may interpret the agent as a bacterium of characteristic size $r_p \sim 1\,\mu{\rm m}$ swimming at a speed $v_0 \sim 20$--$30\,\mu{\rm m/s}$, values typical of \textit{E. coli} reported in experiments \cite{bhattacharjee2019bacterial,mathijssen2019oscillatory}. \\